-▼RAPID REVIEW
+RAPID REVIEW

 Sensation allows us to receive information from the world around us.
 External stimuli activate sensory receptors which convert the stimulus into an electrochemical message that our nervous system can understand.
 This process is called sensory transduction.
 Ernst Weber and Gustav Fechner were two pioneers in the study of sensory thresholds.
-Weber studied the smallest difference between two stimuli that a person could detect 50 percent of the time; the just noticeable difference (jnd).
-Fechner investigated the lowest level of a stimulus that a person could detect 50 percent of the time; the absolute threshold.
+Weber studied the smallest difference between two stimuli that a person could detect 50 percent of the time, called the just noticeable difference (jnd).
+Fechner investigated the lowest level of a stimulus that a person could detect 50 percent of the time, called the absolute threshold.
 Habituation and sensory adaptation are two methods our body uses to ignore unchanging information.

 There are three psychological aspects to our experience of light: Brightness, color, and saturation.
 Light travels through the vitreous humor in the middle of the eyeball to reach the retina.
-The eye contains two types of sensory receptors, rods and cones.
-The place where the information from the rods and cones leaves the eye is called the blind spot because there are no visual receptors there to receive information.
-The trichromatic theory and the opponent-process theory are two account of how color vision works.
+The retina contains two types of sensory receptors, rods and cones, that respond to the various wavelengths of light.
+Rods detect changes in brightness, but not to changes in wavelengths - hence, they see only black, white, and gray.
+Rods function best in low levels of light.
+Cones are sensitive to colors and work best in bright light.
+Cones are responsible for the sharpness and detail of visual information.
+The trichromatic theory and the opponent-process theory are two theories of how the brain perceives color.

 Our sense of hearing is activated by the vibrations of molecules in the air.
-We respond to three features of sound waves: pitch, volume, and timbre.
+We respond to three properties of sound waves: pitch, amplitude, and timbre.
 Sound waves enter our auditory system through the pinna, travel down the auditory canal, and then vibrate the eardrum which causes the hammer, anvil, and stirrup to vibrate.
 The vibrations of the stirrup cause the oval window to move back and forth which causes the fluid in the cochlea to vibrate.
 The fluid causes the basilar membrane to vibrate which causes the organ of Corti to move up, and this causes the hair cells to bend.
 The hair cells are the sensory receptors of the auditory system, and the movement of the hair cells triggers an action potential.
 There are three theories that explain how the brain receives information about pitch: place theory, frequency theory, and the volley principle.